chrisglein/chrisglein.github.io/_posts/2012-03-08-music-made-me-part-11.md

 ### I Could Be Wrong - Seven Mary Three
 <iframe style="border-radius:12px" src="https://open.spotify.com/embed/track/3QH4yqMfC4AB7q5qLCoOIn?utm_source=generator&theme=0" width="100%" height="152" frameBorder="0" allowfullscreen="" allow="autoplay; clipboard-write; encrypted-media; fullscreen; picture-in-picture" loading="lazy"></iframe>

 There is a drum kit in my basement.
 There isn't normally, but today there is.
 That's because there's music brewing in the basement.
-Me and a collection of friends are recreating “I Could Be Wrong” to the best of our ability.
+Me and a collection of friends are recreating "I Could Be Wrong" to the best of our ability.
 Including drums.
 Including horns.
 This shit is happening.
 <!--more-->

 I don't think we did a terribly good job of covering the song.
 But we tried, and it was fun.
 I remember going through the shared guitar/horn solo with Andy.
 I remember that feeling of a group of people working together to co-create.
 For as much time as I've spent on music in my life, not very much of it has been spent making music with other people.
 That's probably not very wise of me.